avoidev/ja.id.au/content/posts/coffee.md

 Grinder is just so super cheap eBay hand grinder, does the job but once it's dead I'll splash some more cash on something a bit fancier.

 Beans are usually stored in re-used Moccona jars.
 They seem to seal well enough to prevent the coffee from going stale.

+# Equipment I want to get

+Without a doubt I'd like to get a pour over setup, I know there are lots of inexpensive kits but I'd like to buy quality gear as I very much subscribe to the "you get what you pay for" idea and if I can get something of quality second hand I'll definitely opt for that.

+Another brewer that has peaked by interest is vacuum/siphon brewers.
+These things can be absolutely breathtaking to watch, and there seem to be a couple of spins of it from different countries.